Free Help from Tech Experts

 Yoast SEO, do you need to be green?
 Content analysis and importance.

-If you were just to install the plugin, and forget about it.
-You’d still see benefit.
-Yoast rewrites page titles, and creates an XML sitemap for search engines.
+If you were just to install the plugin and forget about it, you’d still see benefits.
+Yoast rewrites page titles and creates an XML sitemap for search engines.
 Beginners often get hung up on Yoast’s mechanism for grading your SEO per post.
-It works like this.
-You specify a keyword (only one with the free edition), and then it displays the colors of a stoplight to rank your post; red, yellow and green.
-It’s tempting to tweak every post until you have all green lights.
-Like a deserted street at 3am.
+It works like this: you specify a keyword (only one with the free edition), and then it displays the colors of a stoplight to rank your post—red, yellow, and green.
+It’s tempting to tweak every post until you have all green lights, like a deserted street at 3 a.m.
+However, if you’re serious about enhancing your SEO strategy, considering professional services like Marketix Digital can be a game-changer.
+They go beyond the basics, ensuring your SEO efforts are truly effective.

 Yoast has “live” recommendations, that change with your content.
 So we can’t cover every recommendation here.
 Let’s review some of Yoast’s most common content analysis recommendations, and see which are worthy of your time.